7vschmitt/veraschmitt/content/home/experience.md

     date_start: '2015-07-01'
     date_end: '2017-10-29'
     description: |2-
-      During my time as board member I engaged in the legal foundation of the association and organizational matters.
+      During my time as board member I engaged in the legal foundation of the association and organizational tasks.
 Furthermore, I organized several data science projects:
-      * ChangemakerXchange Ashoka (2017) - participating in international conferences to connect with different social ventures from different countries
+      * ChangemakerXchange Ashoka (2017) - participation in international conferences to connect with different social ventures from different countries
       * EPIC (2017) - development of methods for impact assessment for the NGO EPIC in Malaysia
       * Waldmenschen eG (2018) - development of concepts for internal data management and data analytics for rainforest data in Panama